free-laboratory/koopman-residual/README.md

 ## How to define a nonlinear system model

 A physics-based Koopman model is based off of a nonlinear dynamical system model of the form, $M(x)\dot{x} = f(x,u)$.
-We define such a model as a `sys` object, which is a We store the information that is needed to construct a Koopman model as a struct with the following fields:
+We define such a model as a `sys` object.
+We store the information that is needed to construct a Koopman model as a struct with the following fields:

 ```apache
 sys = struct;